yvanthecoder/ARWM/README.md

 2. pip install pyperclip
 3. pip install pynput

-if it doesn't guift, download and install anaconda go to this link https://www.anaconda.com/products/individual#windows
+if it doesn't git, download and install anaconda go to this link https://www.anaconda.com/products/individual#windows

-when the installation will finish search on your computer "anaconda prompt" and execute the same command on anaconda prompt if it doens't guift again you can substituate pip by conda
+when the installation will finish search on your computer "anaconda prompt" and execute the same command on anaconda prompt if it doens't git again you can substituate pip by conda